MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 ## Requirements

-To use Azure Object Anchors in Dynamics 365 Guides, you’ll need:
+To use Azure Object Anchors in Dynamics 365 Guides, you need:

-- An active Dynamics Guides license (trial or paid)
+- An active Dynamics 365 Guides license (trial or paid)

 - Dynamics 365 Guides solution version 600.3.0.1 (July 27, 2021) or later